-Prevention of Peer on Peer Abuse
+Prevention of Child-on-Child Abuse

-We recognise that peer on peer abuse can manifest itself in many ways.
+We recognise that child-on-child abuse can manifest itself in many ways.
 This can include but is not limited to:

-Bullying (including cyberbullying, prejudice based bullying and discriminatory bullying),

-- Sexual violence and sexual harassment - The sending of consensual and non-consensual nude and semi-nude images and or videos (sexting or youth produced sexual imagery) - Abuse in intimate personal relationships between peers - Initiation/hazing type violence and rituals (these may include harassment abuse or humiliation) - Physical abuse (which includes hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm), - Causing someone to engage in sexual activity without consent (such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party) and - Upskirting (part of the Voyerism (Offences) Act, April 2019) which typically involves taking a picture under a person's clothing with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+- Bullying (including cyberbullying, prejudice based bullying and discriminatory bullying), - Sexual violence and sexual harassment, - The sending of consensual and non-consensual nude and semi-nude images and or videos (sexting or youth produced sexual imagery) - School's response to sending of nudes, both consensual and otherwise, - Abuse in intimate personal relationships between peers, - Initiation/hazing type violence and rituals (these may include harassment abuse or humiliation), - Physical abuse (which includes hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm), - Causing someone to engage in sexual activity without consent (such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party) and - Upskirting (part of the Voyerism (Offences) Act, April 2019) which typically involves taking a picture under a person's clothing with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.

-All forms of peer on peer abuse are unacceptable and will be taken seriously.
+All forms of child-on-child abuse are unacceptable and will be taken seriously and challenged by staff.

-The school will therefore:
+The School will therefore: